IdrissRio/cat/README.md

 ## Introduction

-CAT (CallGraph Analysis Tool) is designed to facilitate the analysis of call graphs in Java programs.
-By employing Class Hierarchy Analysis techniques, CAT generates call graphs that illustrate the relationships and dependencies between different classes and methods in a Java codebase.
+CAT (CallGraph Analysis Tool) is designed to compute the call graphs of Java programs.
+By using CHA and RTA techniques, CAT generates call graphs where nodes are methods and edges are method calls.
+CAT also provides a web-based visualisation tool to visualise the generated call graphs in the browser.

 ## Features